adjust/marmalade_sdk/README.md

 adjust_TrackEvent(event);
 ```

-### 7. Add tracking of revenue
+### 7. Add revenue tracking

 If your users can generate revenue by tapping on advertisements or making in-app
 purchases, then you can track those revenues with events.
-Lets say a tap is worth
+Let's say a tap is worth
 €0.01.
 You could track the revenue event like this:

 ```cpp